monego-ivano/air-quality-app-personal-proj/README.md

 ```

 Then you should install the two libraries that I'm currently using for this project (Lodash and Jquery).
-You can do it with the commands:
+You can do it with the command:

 ```
-npm install --save lodash
-npm install jquery
+npm install
 ```

 Then you should add your personal token for the API to work correctly and insert it in an .env file,